 This October treat your kids to the best October read-alouds.
 It's the month you get to enjoy all things pumpkins and make things a little spooky, including storytime!
 In this post, I have included a list of perfectly themed picture books for kids to read during October.
-The picture books in this list are just right for preschoolers, kindergarteners, and first graders.
+The picture books in this October reading list are just right for preschoolers, kindergarteners, and first graders.

 This post may contain affiliate links and I may earn a small commission at no additional cost to you.
 As an Amazon Affiliate, I earn from qualifying purchases